Tinkerforge/doc/en/source/Software/API_Bindings_CSharp.rst

   private static string HOST = "localhost";
   private static int PORT = 4223;
-  private static string UID = "XYZ"; // Change to your UID
+  private static string UID = "XXYYZZ"; // Change XXYYZZ to the UID of your Stepper Brick

 Now we can call the Visual Studio C# compiler in the ``example_project/`` folder like this on Windows::